mitchaiet/ASCIITerm/README.md

 ## Setup

-Install [NDI Tools](https://ndi.video/tools/) - this lets you pipe video around your system/network
+1. Install [NDI Tools](https://ndi.video/tools/) - this lets you pipe video around your system/network

+2. Clone this repo to your computer

-Install the required dependencies:
+3. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```
+4a.
 Run the script with default resolution of 80 columns and 24 rows:
    ```
    python ASCIITerm.py
    ```
 *or*

+4b.
 Run the script with a custom column and row resolution:
    ```
    python ASCIITerm.py 100 30
    ```